Coppell, Texas: Education

 The Coppell ISD was ranked as the top music program in the United States by the Music Educators Association in 2000.
 In August 2001, Coppell voters approved a sales tax increase to provide funding for arts in the school district.
 The Coppell High School Marching Band won the Texas 4A UIL championship in 1999 and finished third in 5A in 2009.
 The Coppell Middle School North Band won the Texas state championship in 2006, 2011, and 2016.
 The Coppell Middle School East band finished fourth in state in 2011.

 Coppell High School's news program, KCBY-TV, has won several national awards for their work with video production.
 The KCBY broadcast department features local stories reaching out to the community in the school, as well as the community outside of school.
 The KCBY sports department offers a live broadcast of all of the athletic home games.
 The Head of KCBY is Irma Kennedy, who had worked with NBC prior to taking the job.
 In the summer of 2010, KCBY got an estimated $500,000 worth of new equipment, as it prepared to take on the challenges of a live broadcast in spring 2011.
 The news program also features a movie-related segment every week featuring new upcoming movies and more.

-New Tech High's film program, NT Fuze, has had several of its productions accepted to major film festivals, including South by Southwest and the Dallas International Film Festival.
+New Tech High at Coppell’s film program, NT Fuze, has had several of its productions accepted to major film festivals, including South by Southwest and the Dallas International Film Festival.
 NT Fuze provides students a chance to learn the art of filmmaking and use the latest production tools.
 NT Fuze produces quality content not only for New Tech and Coppell ISD, but also for local businesses and organizations.

 Transportation

 Coppell is next to the northeast corner of DFW Airport.
 No freeways go directly through the city, but the entire perimeter is served by SH121 and the Sam Rayburn Tollway (west and north), Interstate 635 (south), and the President George Bush Turnpike and Interstate 35E (east).

+Coppell offers ADA-compliant paratransit through an agreement with SPAN Transit, based in neighboring Denton County.

-Coppell has no public transportation; it was a charter member of Dallas Area Rapid Transit (DART), but voters elected to withdraw from DART in 1989.
-This election remains controversial today, as the city had a much smaller population in the 1980s, and the lack of membership in DART likely prevents the city from participating in the planned Silver Line commuter rail system.
-Since Coppell borders DART member cities Carrollton, Dallas, and Irving, it can rejoin at a later date if it wishes, provided that it can assess the mandatory 1% sales tax.
-The future Cypress Waters station in Coppell is expected to be served by the Silver Line.
+Coppell has no general-use public transportation.
+It was a charter member of Dallas Area Rapid Transit (DART), but voters elected to withdraw from DART in 1989.
+This election remains controversial today, as the city had a much smaller population in the 1980s.
+Since Coppell borders DART member cities Carrollton, Dallas, and Irving, it can rejoin at a later date if it wishes, but implementing the mandatory 1% sales tax would require cutting other city services.

+DART's planned Silver Line commuter rail system will pass through Coppell.
+While Coppell's lack of membership means that a station cannot be built in it, the Cypress Waters station will be located in an exclave of Dallas that borders Coppell.
+It is unclear whether Coppell will connect to the station via transit, which would require making a special agreement with DART or a third-party transit provider.